Bitcoin’s ‘moment has arrived’ as currency climbs to record high

 That volatility was on display during the week encompassing the Thanksgiving holiday in the US, during which the coin got within $7 of its previous high only to lose $3,000 within a two-day span.

 Matt Maley, chief market strategist at Miller Tabak + Co, says it could reach as high as $22,000 before it tops out for a while.
-Technical indicators show it’s gotten overbought, meaning it could soon pull back.
-Any drawdown could be swift but, he says, “it is very unlikely that it will be anywhere near as big as the 2018 decline.” - Bloomberg
+Technical indicators show it has gotten overbought, meaning it could soon pull back.
+Any drawdown could be swift but, he says, “it is very unlikely that it will be anywhere near as big as the 2018 decline”. – Bloomberg